lokonli/slide-domoticz-local/README.md

 The LED, right of the power connector, will flash a few time to indicate your slide switched to local API mode<br/>
 <br/>

+Write down your device code.
+You need it during plugin configuration.
+The Device code are the 8 characters printed on top of your Slide.<br/>

 ## Installation

 Go to the Domoticz plugin folder.